deepwell/vim-config/README.md

     ./install.sh && source ~/.bash_profile

+##.vimrc
+To edit your vimrc, use the vr alias.

+    vr

 ##Bundles
-You can install bundles in the same way as you would normally do with pathogen (git clone into ~/.vim).
+You can install bundles in the same way as you would normally do with pathogen (git clone into ~/.vim/bundles).
+However, the installation includes scripts that make managing bundles easier.

-If you want to update a single bundle, just git pull the relevant bundle.
+If you want to remove all existing bundles, run:

-    vb; cd <bundle>;git pull
+    remove-bundles

-To delete all existing bundles and reinstall each bundles listed in bundles.cfg, run:
+To remove all bundles and reinstall all bundles listed in bundles.cfg, run:

-    ./update-bundles.sh
+    update-bundles

-To delete all bundles, run:
+To install all bundles listed in bundles.cfg, run:

-    ./remove-bundles.sh
+    install-bundles

+To edit bundles.cfg, use the provided alias vb.

+    vb

 ##Aliases
 These are handy shortcuts for working with vim and vim-config.